07JP27/DeepResearch-dotnet/app/DurableFunctions/README.md

  - 404 on `orchestrations/{instanceId}`: the instance ID is wrong or the Functions port differs.
 Check the starter response payload and the Functions console logs.
  - No progress updates in UI: verify SignalR connection, check browser devtools console, and Functions logs for `NotifyProgressActivity`.
- - HTTP 400 when starting: ensure `topic` is provided and not empty; `userId` must be included for progress routing.
+ - HTTP 400 when starting: ensure `topic` is provided and not empty; `sessionId` must be included for progress routing.